elliot-mb/hilbert-visualiser/README.md

 # Hilbert curve data visualiser
 A useful way to visualise the data of any file - a Hilbert curve is one of the best ways to map one dimension to two dimensions such that two data points close together in 1D remains close together in 2D space.\
 This is important to preserve the structure of data, giving an intutive way to visualise it.
+This program places one/three byte(s) on each vertex of the hilbert curve as a greyscale or RGB pixel respectively.
 # Usage
 Provide a file and the program writes a png ``hilbert.png``, which is the image.\
 **A word of warning** - the program mallocs an array equal to the file you give; only use this with files less than a couple hundered MB unless you know you have the memory.